or-dvir/DxAdapter2.0/dxclick/README.md

 # DxClick
-A module adding for handling item clicks.
+This module handles item clicks.

 Built-in Features:
-* Regular click (tap) listener.
+* Regular click (tap) listener
-* Long-click listener.
+* Long-click listener

-For a complete example please see the sample app.
+For a complete example, please see the sample app.

 ## Import
-in your `build.gradle` file add:
+in your `build.gradle` file, add:

 ```
 repositories {